Pierce-44/Pierce-44/README.md

 Additionally, I have a technical background in Mechanical (🎓 BSc) and Automotive engineering (🎓 MSc).
 <br>
-Please feel free to explore my GitHub page which has all my project repositories, as well as my personal portfolio website
+Please feel free to explore my GitHub page which has all my personal project repositories, as well as my personal portfolio website
 <br>
 <br>